-Refugee Empowerment International is an independent non-profit organization that funds projects for people displaced by conflict around the world.
-REI supports projects that provide opportunities for people to lead an independent normal life while staying near to home and their loved ones; projects that enable people to give back to the community and make valuable contributions to the local economy as well as rebuilding their own future.
+Refugee Empowerment International is an independent non-profit organization based in Japan and Australia that raises funds to support projects for people displaced by violence, conflict or persecution around the world.
+Projects that enable people to give back to the community and make valuable contributions to the local economy as well as rebuilding their own future.

 The maximum amount awarded to an individual project per year is US$25,000.
 Since 1979, REI has funded more than 800 projects worth cumulatively over US$11 million.